 I am so in love with banners lately.
 I love their versatility, endless possibilities, and how they work with virtually all types of decor.
-I’ve partnered again with Emily Cowey, professional stylist and owner of The Virginia Lynn Co., to bring you this beautiful felt banner inspiration for the holidays (but really, they can work all year round!)
+I hope you enjoy this beautiful felt banner inspiration for the holidays (but really, they can work all year round!)

 How amazing is Emily’s collection of felt?
 So many colors to choose from!